-Sale of your home.
 If you sell your home, you may be able to exclude all or part of the gain on the sale.
 See Publication 523 for information about excluding the gain.
 If the sale is an installment sale, any gain you exclude is not included in gross profit when figuring your gross profit percentage.

 Seller-financed mortgage.
-Special reporting procedures apply if you finance the sale of your home to an individual.
+If you finance the sale of your home to an individual, both you and the buyer may have to follow special reporting procedures.